 As a not-for-profit health service, our core interest is improving the health of the community which extends to our commitment to addressing modern slavery risk.

 LCHS controls Latrobe CHS Nominees Pty Ltd ACN 637 963 814 although this entity did not conduct any operational activities during the Reporting Period.
+This entity was deregistered as at 30 October 2024.

 LCHS formerly controlled Link Health and Community Limited ACN 136 877 702.
 However, this entity was placed under external administration on 29 September 2022 pursuant to a members' voluntary winding up.
+ATO clearance was granted 2 July 2024 and we are working with external legal support on next steps.
+The entity has not traded or conducted any operational activities during the Reporting Period.